HannahMcGill/Command-Line-for-Librarians/README.txt

    - Add contribution → Open Issue → Fill out the form → Submit

 Sharing even a small project helps others learn—and helps you learn too.

 ---

-💡 Helpful Command Line Tips

-✨ Pressing **Tab** at any time will attempt to auto‑complete file and folder names.

-❗ Remember: `cd` only moves you **within folders that already exist** along your current path—you can’t jump to a folder that isn’t nested where you are.

----